Crab, Lobsters & Scallops

 The rich waters around the islands yield a bountiful harvest of wild shellfish

-Landed within hours of being caught, local processors are committed to ensuring that the freshest shellfish – including crabs, lobsters and scallops – are prepared, packed and delivered direct to the customer, always maintaining superb quality.
+Landed within hours of being caught, local processors are committed to ensuring that the freshest shellfish – including scallops, lobster and crabs – are prepared, packed and delivered direct to the customer, always maintaining superb quality.

 Brown Crab